Algebraic independence of solutions to multiple Lotka-Volterra systems: Lotka-Volterra systems

 \subsection{The \texorpdfstring{$b=d$}{b=d} case}

-In this subsection, we deal with the special, non strongly minimal case of $LV_{a,b,c,d}$ where $b = d$ by computing all possible irreducible invariant algebraic curves.
+In this subsection, we deal with the special, non-strongly minimal case of $LV_{a,b,c,d}$ where $b = d$ by computing all possible irreducible invariant algebraic curves.
 Note that for this specific case, we have a simple, explicit expression for the solutions, due to Varma \cite{varma1977exact}.
 The set of solutions is given by:

 where $\alpha, \beta$ are arbitrary complex numbers.

 As previously discussed, we can reduce to studying the system $LV_{1,b,1,b}$

 for some complex number $b$.
 Let $s$ be the associated vector field on the affine plane.